aws-samples/terraform-eks-workshop/README.md

-# workshop-sample
+# Aws-workshop-template

-This project allows you to scaffold a workshop using a AWS-styled Hugo theme similar to those available at [cdkworkshop.com](https://cdkworkshop.com/), [eksworkshop.com](https://eksworkshop.com/), or [ecsworkshop.com](https://ecsworkshop.com/).
+This project allows you to scaffold a workshop using a AWS-styled Hugo theme similar to those available at [lunar-lander.workshop.aws](https://lunar-lander.workshop.aws/), and [eksworkshop.com](https://eksworkshop.com/)

 ```bash
 .